-In many cases, not automated document workflow causes sending out not updated versions of critical documents, loss of classified documents, and important documents being unshared to the executive group.
-This cannot be called chaos but this is enough for a strategic loss.
-And this will not happen, if the company has timely, well-organized, and shared records.
+In many cases, not automated document workflow causes not updating versions of critical documents, loss of classified documents, and unsharing important documents to the executive group.
+This cannot be called chaos, but this is enough for a strategic loss.
+And this will not happen if the company has timely, well-organized, and shared records.
 In this case, all the records contribute to streamlining business processes.

 The systems that store and organize files have an unnoticeable but big impact on companies and organizations.

 In these systems, companies, authority bodies, and individuals can keep and organize all types of data files that they consider important.

 If you work with big volumes of sensitive data you need a place where to store it, keep it safe, and a mechanism to promptly manage it.

 These can be medical files of patients, sensitive information of police departments, or records of cow dairy farms.
 The data format can vary: text files, images, sound files, video files, and other types of records.

 As the table shows, Records Management System can manipulate many categories of data.
 They can perform certain actions with this data.
 The functions of a particular RMS depend on its logic, but they mainly come to: